freedomofpress/securedrop/docs/full_install.md

 * Admin GPG public key file (for encrypting OSSEC alerts)
 * Custom header image file (.jpg or .png, size should be as small as possible)

+It will depend what the file location of your USB stick is, but, for an example, if you are already in the ansible-base directory, you can just run:

+    $ cp /media/[USB folder]/SecureDrop.asc .

+Then repeat the same step for the Admin GPG key and custom header image.

-Edit the inventory file and replace the default IP addresses with the ones you chose for app and mon.
-Here, `editor` refers to your preferred text editor (nano, vim, emacs, etc.)
+Next, you're going to edit the inventory file and replace the default IP addresses with the ones you chose for app and mon.
+First, run the below command.
+Here, `editor` refers to your preferred text editor (nano, vim, emacs, etc.).

     $ editor inventory

-Fill out prod-specific.yml with the values from the required info.
+After changing the IP addresses, hit 'control+O' then 'control+X' to exit.
+It will ask you if you want to save.
+Enter 'y' then hit enter to confirm.

+Then, fill out prod-specific.yml with the Application Server IP and hostname, along with the same information for the Monitor Server (you should have had this information saved from when you installed Ubuntu).

     $ editor prod-specific.yml